php-ru/symfony-docs-ru/testing/functional_tests_assertions.rst

 Functional Test specific Assertions
 ===================================

-.. versionadded:: 4.3

-    The shortcut methods for assertions using ``WebTestCase`` were introduced in Symfony 4.3.

 When doing functional tests, sometimes you need to make complex assertions in order to check whether the ``Request``, the ``Response`` or the ``Crawler`` contain the expected information to make your test succeed.